dddrrreee/cs240lx-25spr/labs/7-imu-i2c/README.md

      using an i2c driver we give you.
   2. Write your own driver from the Broadcom documents.

-  3. Extension: We also have several more advanced MPU's --- the InvenSenses MPU9250 and Polou's MiniMPU v5 --- both of which have a magnetometer.
-In technical slang, these are called 9-axis DoF (degree of freedom) devices  --- 3-axis for the X, Y, Z accelerometer
-     + 3-axis for the gyro + 3-axis for the magnetometer.
-Porting your
-     code to these is a good way to make it obvious what are the common things to do, and whats device-specific.

 There are a ton of extensions.
 Literally tons.
 Many I wish I had time to do, so with modest effort you can crank my boomer envy to 11.
 (In my ideal world people go off and figure out how to do different tricks and then do a show-and-tell next lab as a follow on.)

-  - If you're interested in this type of device, we also have a more expensive 9-axis MPU-9250 (about $20) that you can do for the lab or for an extension.
-The 9250 includes a magnetometer so you can do correction.
+  - If you're interested in this topic, we have several more advanced MPU's --- the InvenSenses MPU9250 and Polou's MiniMPU v5 --- both of which have a magnetometer.
+Extension: If you're interested in this type of device, we also have a more expensive 9-axis InvenSense's MPU-9250 and Polou's MiniMPU v5 (both about $20-25) that you can do for the lab or for an extension.
+They include a magnetometer so you can do correction.

+    In technical slang, these are called 9-axis DoF (degree of freedom) devices  --- 3-axis for the X, Y, Z accelerometer + 3-axis for the gyro + 3-axis for the magnetometer.
+Porting your code to these is a good way to make it obvious what are the common things to do, and whats device-specific.

 Hard (Daniel) mode:
  - You can easily ignore our starter code and write everything from scratch.
 The needed interface is narrow (reset, initialize, has-data, read-data) without any datastructures.
 It's an interesting exercise.

 The `docs` directory has a bunch of documents.
 The two main ones for